-For the Second Year students who select Engineering, Chemical Engineering or Science (Applied).

-This course is designed to acquaint the student with the use of Engineering Drawing as a means of communication.

-The course covers use of instruments; sketching, orthographic views; geometric constructions; use of scales, lettering, auxiliary views; sections; pictorials; tolerances and dimensioning; production drawings.
+Introduction to scientific problem solving and structured programming using FORTRAN-77.The course leads to the use of library subroutines to apply such numerical methods as: roots of equations, solutions of simutaneous linear equations, numerical integration, interpolation and curve fitting.Textbook:Etter, D.M., Problem Solving with Structured FORTRAN 77 Johnston, R.L., Numerical MethodsING 210 Engineering Graphics I 1-2-3For the Second Year students who select Engineering or Science (Applied).This course is designed to acquaint the student with the use of Engineering Drawing as a means of communication.The course covers use of instruments; sketching, orthographic views; geometric constructions; use of scales, lettering; auxiliary views; sections; pictorials; tolerances and dimensioning; production drawings.
 It also includes a practical design project where the student must apply graphics as well as the fundamental steps of the design process.